 Tip: Use our solar panel tilt angle calculator at the top of the page to get an angle to use as your starting point in PVWatts.
 I did this and got 28.6° which I rounded up to 29°.

 4. Note the estimated system output.
 At 29° tilt, this solar power system at my location would generate an estimated 5,809 kWh per year.

 5. Go back to the System Info page and edit the tilt number up and down in increments of 1 until you find the tilt angle that generates the most solar energy at your location.
 After trying many different numbers, I found that 31° and 32° are my year-round optimal tilt angles -- both would generate an estimated 5,814 kWh per year.

-Note: There's no way for the PVWatts Calculator to just tell you the optimal tilt angle.
+Note: There's currently no way for the PVWatts Calculator to just tell you the optimal tilt angle.
 You'll just have to use trial and error.
 Also, the calculator does not give you the option to input seasonal or monthly tilt angle adjustments.

 H/T to The Solar Nerd whose article taught me this solar tilt calculation method.

 5. A Stanford Research Team's Tilt Angle Formulas